 Avigan (Favipiravir) Clinical Trials

 Clinical Trial NCT04346628: Oral Favipiravir Compared to Placebo in Subjects With Mild COVID-19 - last updated on July 27, 2020.

 Clinical Trial NCT04349241: Efficacy and Safety of Favipiravir in Management of COVID-19 (FAV-001).
-This phase 3 clinical trial is to assess the safety and efficacy of favipiravir versus standard care therapy in the treatment of patients with COVID-19.
+This phase 3 clinical trial assesses the safety and efficacy of favipiravir versus standard care therapy in treating patients with COVID-19.

 Clinical Trial NCT04358549: Study of the Use of Favipiravir in Hospitalized Subjects With COVID-19.
 This is an open-label, randomized, controlled, multicenter Phase 2 proof-of-concept study of favipiravir in hospitalized subjects with COVID-19.

 Clinical Trial NCT04346628: Oral Favipiravir Compared to Standard Supportive Care in Subjects With Mild COVID-19.
 The objective of this Phase 2 study is to evaluate the efficacy of oral favipiravir compared with SOC in reducing the duration of viral shedding of SARS-CoV-2 virus in patients with uncomplicated COVID-19 disease.

 Clinical Trial NCT04310228: Favipiravir Combined With Tocilizumab in the Treatment of Corona Virus Disease 2019.
 The purpose of this study is to evaluate the efficacy and safety of favipiravir combined with tocilizumab in the treatment of COVID-19 disease.